CodeNameKND14/Student-Grades-Analysis-Python/README.md

   - Overall Passing Rate (Average of the above two)

 #### School Summary
-- Create an overview table that summarizes key metrics about each school, including:
+- Created an overview table that summarized key metrics about each school, including:

   - School Name
   - School Type